ImEmil/PHP-Simple-session-handler/README.md

                                     <?php
                                       if($s->isLoggedOut())
                                       {
-                                        // Execute code when the user is logget out }
+                                        // Execute code when the user is logged out }
                                       else {
-                                        // Execute code when the user is logget in }
+                                        // Execute code when the user is logged in }
                                     ?>